-When the delayed tax provisions apply, you calculate the PLR by reference to the delay, see CH82392.
+When the delayed tax provisions apply, you calculate the potential lost revenue (PLR) by reference to the delay, see CH82392.
 This is the gap between the period end date for the return containing the inaccuracy and that for the return where the inaccuracy was, or would have been, reversed.

 You should not apply the delayed tax rules in cases where you discover other unrelated errors in the same periods covered by the delayed tax.
 In such cases you should follow the normal multiple error rules in CH82250 and the example at CH82273.

 This is because the rules for multiple errors must be applied to all under and over statements in a period.
 Also in some cases if the delayed tax rules were applied there would be a higher penalty.

 Example 1 - reversal in the next return

 In a quarterly return the 06/2015 return contains an inaccuracy.
 This is reversed in the 09/2015 return.
 The PLR is the delayed tax x 5% x 3/12.